yoongshang/ez100pu/driver_ezusb_v1.5.3_for_64_bit/readme.txt

    For installing EZUSB PC/SC driver, please follow these steps -

    1. Execute enviroment check program: ./check_env
-      If the screen shows "PC/SC Daemon Not Ready", please goto the website http://www.linuxnet.com/middle.html to download and install the pcsclite package.
+      If the screen shows "PC/SC Daemon Not Ready", `sudo apt-get install pcscd pcsc-tools`
       If the scrren shows "Error!
 USB Device File System Not Mounted", please mount USB file system according to the instruction.